Let’s visit Numberland

 Number Line Street

-… stands for the Number Line and shows the order of the numbers, but has a lot more.
+… stands for the Number Line and shows the order of the numbers with the pattern of always one more.

 When we decorate Number Street, we relate to how numbers represent a quantity.
 We also see the pattern of always one more/one less.